automatic-controls/aces-equipment-builder/docs/README.md

 ## Application Settings

 Only the first four settings are visible when *developer mode* is not active.
-The last two settings are never visible from within the application.
-They can be modified by editing the application's configuration file (*./config.txt* relative to the installation directory).
+All settings can be modified at *./config.txt* relative to the installation directory.
 Use **F3** to reload the configuration file if you make changes.

 | Setting | Description |
 | - | - |